xmtp/xmtp-dot-org/vision/roadmap.md

 XMTP Labs will specify a phased approach towards architectural and logical decentralization of the network.

-### Testnets for control plane sharding & topic replication
+### Private testnet - Phase 1

-In parallel with a longer term decentralization plan, we will also ship testnets implementing code that contributes to progressive decentralization.
+Implement control plane sharding and topic replication in a private test environment.

 ### Compromise recovery